-During the holiday season, the Wolfgangsee turns into a paradise for lovers of all things Advent
+During the holiday season, the Wolfgangsee turns into a paradise for lovers of all things Advent.

 With the Christmas season starting earlier each year, it was no surprise that by early December last year my friends and I were already feeling burned out by the conspicuous consumption and forced cheer of the capital.
-So for St. Nicholas Day, or December 6th, we decided to get away by spending the weekend in the Salzkammergut.
-Nestled between Salzburg and the Dachstein massif, the region is home to many alpine lakes, including the tranquil Wolfgangsee, whose ferry services the villages of St. Wolfgang, St. Gilgen and Strobl.
-With each village decorated from head to toe, Punsch and gift stands around every corner, the concept of “Christmas market hopping” is taken to a whole new level.
+So for St. Nicholas Day or December 6th, we decided to get away by spending the weekend in the Salzkammergut.
+Nestled between Salzburg and the Dachstein massif, the region is home to many alpine lakes, including the tranquil Wolfgangsee, whose ferry services the villages of St. Wolfgang, St. Gilgen, and Strobl.
+With each village decorated from head to toe, Punsch and gift stand around every corner, the concept of “Christmas market hopping” is taken to a whole new level.
 Only four hours away by train, Wolfgangsee is an idyllic escape during the holiday season.

 We parked our car at Strobl, the first of the three small towns hugging the shore.
 A popular escape for the Viennese elite throughout the ages, Strobl’s guest book includes the iconic writer and Salzburg Festival co-founder Hugo von Hofmannsthal.
 The market was just opening up as we took the 11:45 boat to St. Wolfgang, bracing against the wind on the top deck, enjoying the view but grateful we had bundled up for our yuletide adventure.